gschaumb/team03-capstone/docs/index.md

 ## Reflections {#reflections}

 - This project aimed to evaluate the performance of Agentic RAGs on raw corpora.
 However, we encountered a unique constraint: most large language models are already well-versed in the Enron case's facts and issues.
 As a result, we could not conclusively determine that Agentic RAGs outperform LLMs on publicly available knowledge bases.
+Our inclusion of the Entity Coverage Score metric did indicate that the Agentic RAG effectively balances content with conciseness in its responses.
 - The fact that we (for project efficiency's sake) used GPT-4o responses as our Ground Truth may have contributed to the Unaugmented Reponse being rated highest on BERTScore, as the common model training between GPT-4o and GPT-3.5-Turbo can be considered a form of data leakage potentially favoring the non-RAG responses.
-- In real-world applications, this approach would be more impactful when applied to private datasets that are not exposed to OpenAI's GPTs or other LLMs.
-In such cases, Agentic RAGs could outperform unaugmented or base RAGs by leveraging specialized agents for distinct data sources, assuming other factors (such as data availability) remain constant.
+- In real-world applications this approach would be more impactful when applied to private datasets that are not exposed to OpenAI's GPTs or other LLMs.
+In such cases Agentic RAGs could outperform unaugmented or base RAGs by leveraging specialized agents for distinct data sources, assuming other factors (such as data availability) remain constant.

 **Next Steps**: